Banyc/Screenshot-OCR/README.md

 - Your IP address may be exposed to the screenshots receiving websites.
 - Your screenshot and your IP address might be used in analyse use to the receiving websites.
 - Changes are, though little, files downloaded from the download link might be swapped.
 No file integrity guarantee.
+- some POST links are using unsafe HTTP Communications Protocol, rather than HTTPs.

 ## Introduction to Different APIs

-- A9T9 can identify as many as 25 languages.
+- A9T9 can identify as many as 25 languages;
 - Sogou OCR API has a better recognition for English and Chinese but with size restriction for uploaded image;
+- SauceNAO includes uploaded files saving and redirection to other image reverse search engine.

 ## Prerequisite